dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-7.0/breaking-changes.md

 <a name="warnings-as-errors"></a>

-### Some warnings will again throw exceptions by default
+### Some warnings throw exceptions by default again

 [Tracking Issue #29069](https://github.com/dotnet/efcore/issues/29069)